CS-Outreach-Session/Cyber-Hygiene/HackRF One/README.md

 ## Types of Scoal Engineering ##
 Social engineering techniques include, but are not limited to, Trojan and phishing email messages, impersonation, persuasion, bribery, shoulder surfing, and dumpster diving, among others.

-* **Trojan email or phishing attacks** can be used to collect personal information, system credentials, or even compromise a user's operating system's security by installing malicious backdoor applications that give the attacker complete access to the machine.
+* **Trojan host** can be used to collect personal information, system credentials, or even compromise a user's operating system's security by installing malicious backdoor applications that give the attacker complete access to the machine.

 * **Impersonation** There are multiple types of impersonation techniques that a social engineer can use.
 Attackers often conduct impersonation attacks by telephone calling